ChengwangJi/ChengwangJi.github.io/_pages/about.md

 ## Recent News 📢
 ------
+* **Aug.5, 2026**: I joined the State Key Laboratory of Internet of Things for Smart City at University of Macau as a research assistant!
+* **Aug.3, 2026**: I gave a talk "RDARS-Enhanced Communication and Sensing Systems: From Optimization to Deep Unfolding" in the joint summer seminar with Tsinghua University at University of Macau.
 * **Jul.22, 2026**: I pass my PhD oral defense titled "Beamforming and Mode Selection for RDARS-Aided Communication and Sensing Systems"!
 * **Jul.1, 2026**: Our paper "Mode switching for RDARS-aided ISAC systems: From optimization to deep unfolding" was submitted to IEEE TCOM.
 * **Jun.23, 2026**: Our paper "A New Paradigm Towards Reconfigurable Environment: Reconfigurable Distributed Antennas and Reflecting Surface" was selected as the **cover article** in JCIN.